Kisho Kurokawa: Receptivity

 The notion of receptivity is a crucial Japanese idea—possibly a “tradition."
 Kurokawa stated that Japan is a small country.
 For more than a thousand years, the Japanese had an awareness of neighboring China and Korea and, in the modern age, Portugal, Great Britain and America, to name a few.
 The only way for a small country like Japan to avoid being attacked by these empires was to make continuous attempts to absorb foreign cultures for study and, while establishing friendly relations with the larger nations, preserve its own identity.
 This receptivity is the aspect that allowed Japan to grow from a farming island into an imperial nation, first using Chinese political systems and Chinese advancement, then Western techniques and knowledge.
-Japan eventually surpassed China and stumbled upon itself during World War II.
-After the war, Japan, using this same perspective absorbed American culture and technology.
+Japan experienced significant industrial and political changes, culminating in its involvement in World War II.
+Following the war, Japan incorporated elements of American culture and technology into its post-war rebuilding efforts.

-Kurokawa's architecture follows the string of receptivity but, at one point, tries to diverge and find its own identity.
+Kurokawa's architecture reflects elements of receptivity, and later works sought to establish a distinct architectural identity.
 At first, Kurokawa's work followed the Modern Movement that was introduced in Japan by Tange, Isozaki and their peers.
 Tange showed the world that Japan could build modern buildings.
 His peers followed and continued the style.
 Then at one point in the 1960s, Kurokawa and a small group of architects began a new wave of contemporary Japanese architecture, believing that previous solutions and imitations were not satisfactory for the new era: life was not present in Modernism.
 They labeled their approach “metabolism."
 Kurokawa's work became receptive “to his own philosophy, the Principle of Life."
 (He saw architecture and cities as a dynamic process where parts needed to be ready for change.
 He mostly used steel in open frames and units that were prefabricated and interchangeable.)